S-ENDA/DMH/documentation/struct_metadata.md

 Both discovery metadata and use metadata can be embedded in the files produced for a dataset through utilisation of self-explaining file formats.
 If properly done by the data producer, publication and preservation of data through services is simplified and can be automated.

+To follow FAIR, metadata should:
+- Clearly and explicitly include the identifier of the data they describe.
+- Be accessible, even when the data are no longer available.
+- Be registered or indexed in a searchable resource.
+- Use a vocabulary that follows FAIR principles.

 ## Metadata types

 |Type|Purpose|Description|Examples|